 You will be interviewed by the staff from the Nottinghamshire Torch SCITT.

 We will inform you of our decision as soon as possible after your interview.
-If you are offered a conditional offer, references will obtained via the Apply process and then you will receive a pack of information describing the steps you should take next.
+If you are offered a conditional offer, references will be obtained through the Apply process, then you will receive a pack of information describing the steps you should take next.

 You’ll need the right to study in the UK.
 You already have this if, for example, you: